The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases-old/17-authorization-middleware.md

 <details>

-<summary><strong>Q: You're building a notes app.
+**<summary>Q: You're building a notes app.
 Every user can only see and edit their own notes — no note is public.
-Design the middleware strategy for the <code>/api/notes</code> router.</strong></summary>
+Design the middleware strategy for the `/api/notes` router.</summary>**

 Since no route on this router is public, apply `checkAuthentication` to the entire router: